-2.3.
-Marketing related Interventions
+2.3.Marketing related Interventions

-To motivate the pulse growers of different socio-economic-status (SES) in various agro-eco-situations (AES) of the state, following interventions may be suggested.
+To motivate the pulse growers of different Socio-Economic-Status (SES) in various Agro-Eco-Situation (AES) of the state, following interventions may be suggested.

-- i) To minimize the price-gap in the chain of producer to consumers, it is important to assign active role to some institutional buyer like cooperatives, civil supplies, MARKFED etc. State Government may fix a procurement target of at least 20% of the total production in order to build a purchase and price security environment. - ii) The SDAs should strongly put-forth its procurement share during the all India rabi and kharif procurement meetings organized at the behest of National Agricultural Marketing Federations Ltd. (NAFED), Govt. of India, New Delhi.
+ii) The SDAs should strongly put-forth its procurement share during the all India Rabi and Kharif procurement meetings organized at the behest of National Agricultural Marketing Federations Ltd. (NAFED), Govt. of India, New Delhi.

 The targetted pulses within the purview of Price support Scheme (PSS) are pigeonpea, gram, lentil, pea, mungbean and urdbean.
-In view of its major production share in the country, states need to strongly pursue its position to central nodal agency (DAC) for recommendation of more cash credit limit (CCL) to NAFED to be sanctioned by RBI through SBI (up to 75% of hypothecation of stock keeping a margin of 25% in accordance to banking norms).
+In view of its major production share in the country, states need to strongly pursue its position to Central Nodal agency (DAC) for recommendation of more Cash Credit Limit (CCL) to NAFED to be sanctioned by RBI through SBI (up to 75% of hypothecation of stock keeping a margin of 25% in accordance to banking norms).